arp-249x/----Campusjugaad-DevModel----/README.md

 # CampusJugaad

-  This is a code bundle for CampusJugaad.
-The original project is available at https://www.figma.com/design/XIlGF2o6quR3exzZNfsHk7/CampusJugaad.
+CampusJugaad is a platform designed to help students delegate tasks and find help within their campus community.

 ## Running the code

-  Run `npm i` to install the dependencies.
+1. Run `npm install` to install the dependencies.

-  Run `npm run dev` to start the development server.
+2. Run `npm run dev` to start the development server.